pureskillgg/docs/docs/datascience/old/datascience-faq.md

 for using the cloud provider's storage and bandwidth.

 See the [Cost FAQ](#cost-faq) for details.

-### How long is the data kept?

-About a year.
-A revision is published each day and revoked roughly twelve months later, so the data set holds a rolling window rather than a growing archive.
-As of 2026-08-27 it holds 365 daily revisions covering 2025-07-18 onward.

-If you need a particular stretch of time, export it rather than assuming it will still be there.
-We do not keep a copy you can ask us to restore.

 ### Why do I need to subscribe?